Heavy Nova (album)

-Heavy Nova is the ninth studio album by English singer Robert Palmer, released in 1988.
+Heavy Nova is the ninth studio album by the English singer Robert Palmer, released in 1988.
 His first album for EMI Records after a 15-year association with Island Records, it followed Palmer's very successful album Riptide (1985).

 Background

 The name Heavy Nova derives from Palmer's love of both heavy metal and bossa nova rhythms.

 The album continued Palmer's popularity with the single "Simply Irresistible", which spent three weeks at No. 1 on the Billboard Mainstream Rock Tracks chart in the United States.

 The album peaked at No. 13 in the US, No. 17 in the UK and No. 15 in The Netherlands.
 The album was certified Platinum by RIAA in November 1988 and Gold by BPI in November 1988.
 It remains Palmer's second most successful album worldwide, behind his 1985 album Riptide.

 Recording

-The album was recorded at Logic Studios in Milan, Italy and Compass Point Studios in The Bahamas.
+The album was recorded at Logic Studios in Milan, Italy and Compass Point Studios in The Bahamas during 1987.